 Making the most of your advertising dollars means understanding the ways ads are measured.
 The formulas below are common metrics used in digital advertising and how they’re calculated.
 Understanding the inputs and what’s being measured better equips you to make informed decisions about your ad’s effectiveness and budget.

-The July issue of Texas REALTOR® magazine offers a deeper look at how to set and evaluate a social media advertising budgets, with tips and examples from experts and Texas REALTORS®.
+Texas REALTOR® magazine offers a deeper look at how to set and evaluate a social media advertising budgets, with tips and examples from experts and REALTOR® members.

 Click-through rate (CTR)